 The Cwmtillery Junior Mixed (Cock n Chick School) was built in 1876 on land sold by the South Wales Colliery Co for £50.
 The Architect was Mr W. D. Blessley of Cardiff and the builders were Messrs Foster Bros of Abergavenny with an estimated cost of £3,000.
 The school was officially opened on Monday 15th January 1877

-Mr Lawrence Heyworth spoke on behalf of the company and said that they “the company” wanted to venture out into building schools in the area but the costs put them off though they still had the welfare of the valley foremost in their minds.
-Mr J. W. Walters spoke and said as a means of encouraging regular attendance of children at the school he would offer 5 Guineas to be given out as prizes for those boys and girls who attended with the greatest regularity.
-The Rev Howell Howells spoke to contradict a notion that the Church was against these schools and said he welcomed it, although hoped that the board would not build more than was needed.
+Mr Lawrence Heyworth spoke on behalf of the company and said “They, the company had wanted to venture out into building schools in the area but the costs put them off”, he went on to say “Though they still had the welfare of the valley foremost in their minds”.
+Mr J. W. Walters spoke and said “As a means of encouraging regular attendance of children at the school he would offer 5 guineas to be given out as prizes for those boys and girls who attended with the greatest regularity”.
+The Rev Howell Howells spoke to contradict a notion that the church was against these schools and said “He welcomed it, although hoped that the board would not build more than was needed”.

-Points of interest – To the left of the School can be seen the Quarry from which the stone was acquired to construct the school and also the Blaenau Gwent Rows just a few years previously.
-The tramway from this quarry went down into the Rows through where No 3 & No 4 Attlee Avenue is now and down the hill past the Rows where the garages are today.
+To the left of the school can be seen the quarry from which the stone was acquired to construct the school and also the Blaenau Gwent Rows just a few years previously.
+The tramway from this quarry went down into the rows through where number 3 and number 4 Attlee Avenue is today and down the hill past the rows where the garages are today.

-Also in the centre of the image are the houses of Bryn Morgan Terrace and on down towards the foreground to the left are the small row of houses on Old Penybont Road (on some reports also called Railway Terrace) this row includes the Britannia Inn (Old Maids) and two houses away on the end is the Old Bridgend Inn.
-The Hotel and the Inn were called Bridgend long before the Bridge was constructed, the both Public Houses were named after the small stone bridge that spanned the Tillery Brook at this point before the colliery was sunk.
-All this area is now below ground as the valley was filled in during the early 1970s in the big land reclamation scheme, the biggest of its kind in Europe at the time.
+Also in the centre of the image are the houses of Bryn Morgan Terrace and on down towards the foreground to the left are the small row of houses on Old Penybont Road (on some reports also called Railway Terrace) this row includes the Britannia Inn (the Old Maids) and two houses away on the end is the Old Bridgend Inn.
+The hotel and the inn were called Bridgend long before the bridge was constructed, the both public houses were named after the small stone bridge that spanned the Tillery Brook at this point before the colliery was sunk.
+All this area is now below ground under Henley’s Bus Depot as the valley was filled in during the early 1970’s in the big land reclamation scheme, the biggest of its kind in Europe at the time.